Choosing a Bonsai Stand

 Welcome to Choosing a Bonsai

 When I design a stand I have to consider the "energy" flow of the stand.
-The curves of the legs of the stands should be in a upward direction, and towards the center of the tree.
+For example, if the legs are curved, the curves of the legs of the stands should be in a upward direction, and towards the center of the tree.
 If the grain of the wood is visible, it should also be pointing to center of tree.
+This maintains an energy flow for entire display.

 Curved Leg Style Energy Flow